cockpit-project/cockpit/doc/branding.md

     favicon.ico
     branding.css

-In addition there are image files refered to by branding.css (see below).
+In addition there are image files referred to by branding.css (see below).
 Since Cockpit does not package trademarked logos, typically there will be symlinks from a branding directory to the relevant image files elsewhere on the system.